-- (1) Where a worker is employed by a job contractor for the purposes of - (a) land preparation, growing, harvesting or processing of sugar cane and the construction, repair or maintenance of roads, bridges or water works, structures or buildings, wholly or substantially required for the purposes of the sugar industry and any other work incidental to the exploitation of land; or - (b) the transport of canes, sugar, materials or supplies used in connection with any work specified in paragraph (a), - this Act and the Sugar Industry Remuneration Regulations shall apply to the job contractor in the same manner as they apply to an employer in those enactments. - (2) (a) Subject to paragraph (b), where an employer has recourse to one or more job contractors, the total number of man-days performed in any crop year by - shall be determined by the Mauritius Cane Industry Authority, in consultation with the Ministry responsible for the subject of labour, recognized trade unions and the employers, on or before 30 April of each year for the following crop year.
+- (1) Where a worker is employed by a job contractor for the purposes of - - (a) land preparation, growing, harvesting or processing of sugar cane and the construction, repair or maintenance of roads, bridges or water works, structures or buildings, wholly or substantially required for the purposes of the sugar industry and any other work incidental to the exploitation of land; or - (b) the transport of canes, sugar, materials or supplies used in connection with any work specified in paragraph(a), this Act and the Sugar Industry Remuneration Regulations shall apply to the job contractor in the same manner as it applies to an employer in those enactments.

+- (a) Subject to paragraph (b), where an employer has recourse to one or more job contractors, the total number of man-days performed in any crop year by - - (i) workers employed by the job contractor; and - (ii) seasonal workers employed by the employer shall be determined by the Mauritius Cane Industry Authority, in consultation with the Ministry responsible for the subject of labour, recognised trade unions and the employers, on or before 30 April of each year for the following crop year.